PI-Whisper: Designing an Adaptive and Incremental Automatic Speech Recognition System for Edge Devices: Experiments and Results

 \subsection{Ablation Study}

 Next, we show that using multiple LoRA profiles indeed brings benefits to the ASR model's performance.
-The results are summarized in Table \ref{tab:p-whisper_with_no}, and it is easy to conclude that PI-Whisper is an effective ASR framework optimized for handling diverse speaker characteristics.
+The results are summarized in Table \ref{tab:p-whisper_with_no}, and it is easy to conclude that PI-Whisper is an effective ASR system optimized for handling diverse speaker characteristics.

-First, while the Whisper-tiny model does gain substantial improvement after fine-tuning with a single LoRA profile (One for All), PI-Whisper can improve from that with more fine-grained LoRA profile libraries.
-For the L2-Arctic dataset, merging accent and gender profiles gives up to 2.78\% (13.7\% relative) improvement in WER compared to the model with a single LoRA, and the improvement is 1.03\% (10.0\% relative) for CommonVoice.
+First, while the Whisper-tiny model does gain substantial improvement after fine-tuning with a single LoRA profile (One for All), PI-Whisper can even further improve from that with more fine-grained LoRA profile libraries.
+For the L2-Arctic dataset, merging accent and gender profiles gives up to 2.78\% (13.7\% relative) improvement in WER compared to the model with a single LoRA, while the improvement for CommonVoice is 1.03\% (10.0\% relative).

 Second, merging LoRA profiles is \textit{always} beneficial for ASR.
-The more profiles we have, the better ASR accuracy we can get with PI-Whisper.
+The more profiles, the better the accuracy we can get with PI-Whisper.

 Lastly, it is interesting to note that PI-Whisper achieves comparable WER results for the known (given) speaker characteristics and the inferred speaker characteristics (through our classifiers).
 We attribute such comparable WER results to the high accuracy of our trained speaker characteristics identification classifiers.
 We show such results in Table \ref{tab:classifier}.
 As we can see from the table, the classifier performs especially well for relatively easy speaker characteristics like gender.